 - Poor exporting options

-Creating notes is as simple as tapping the pen icon at the top right corner of the screen.
+Creating a new note is simple, tap the pen icon at the top right corner of the screen.
 The three dots icon next to it lets you choose a paper template (grids or lines).
-Apple Notes only has three line spacing options, which for me, are all too wide.
+Apple Notes has three line spacing options, which for me, are all too wide.
 A narrower option would be great and more page templates are always welcome.
-The app automatically generates a title for your notebook from the first words in your notes (handwritten or typed).
-You can edit it you’re not happy with it.
+The app automatically generates a title for your notebook from the first words you write (handwritten or typed).
+You can Edit it, if you’re not happy with it.

 Apple Notes has one pen and one pencil tool.
 The pen tool has a ballpoint feel to it.
 Generally, fountain pens seem to work better in note-taking apps.
 It makes us wonder how one would feel in Apple Notes.
 The ballpoint pen in the app is functional, though, I wouldn’t use it for any serious note-taking.
 For both writing tools, you can adjust their opacity and thickness.
 They both have five fixed sizes and their opacity measures from 0-100.
 The percentage opacity of each tool shows on it as a number on the toolbar.

 The highlighter in Apple Notes is very unique.
-It doesn’t have the traditional highlighter stroke appearance; it looks more like a paintbrush.
+It doesn’t have the traditional highlighter stroke appearance.
+Instead, it looks more like a paintbrush, which we love!
 It goes behind your ink.
-Even at 100% opacity, it does not dim your notes, neither does laying it.
+Even at 100% opacity, it does not dim your notes, neither does layering it.
 It has five sizes and the same colour options as the pen tool.
 Given smaller thickness options and more opaque opacities, the highlighter tool can make a decent pen tool.

 The pages in Apple Notes are vertically infinite with fixed widths.
 Pages continue extending downwards as you write.
-This is great if you intend to keep your notes in Apple Notes (which we highly recommend).
+This is great if you intend to keep your notes in the app (which we highly recommend).
 But if you ever found yourself tempted to export your notes out of the app, it will be a painful experience.

 - Make your text bold, italic, underline or strikeout.

 - Add to-do lists; numbered and unnumbered.
-Apple Notes has four bullet point types, even though only two appear under format.
-The other ones only appear as you create hierarchies in your bulleted list, your dashed lists don’t change with hierachies.
+Apple Notes has four bullet point types.
+Two of them appear under Format (Bullets and Dashes).
+The other two only appear as you create hierarchies in your bulleted list, your dashed lists don’t change with hierachies.
 Numbered lists have one numbering type, which makes them boring to use.
 An effective list should have varying bullets and numbering as you create levels in your lists.
 It makes your levels easier to understand and follow.

 - Create tables in Apple Notes.
-Not many note-taking apps have this feature.
-It is a good reason to consider using Notes.
-Adding tables is very simple, it is one step.
-You can then:
+Not many note-taking apps have this feature and it is an excellent reason to use Notes.
+You can:

 - Rearrange the rows and columns.

-- Share the table.
-Again, not many note-taking apps support this either.
+- Share Table: not many note-taking apps support this either.

 Once you’ve drawn your shapes there’s not much you can do with them.
 You can’t rotate, modify or resize them.
-Hopefully, in the future, we will be able to do more with our shapes.
 It’d be great if we could auto-fill our shapes in the app.
 Working with shapes in Apple Notes still needs some work.